dropbox/changes-mesos-framework/README.md

 sudo easy_install http://downloads.mesosphere.io/master/ubuntu/14.04/mesos-0.19.0_rc2-py2.7-linux-x86_64.egg
 ```

-This proxy will periodically POST something like this to /offer:
+This proxy will periodically POST something like this to the `/offer` endpoint of your service:

 ```json
 {